Deltares/hydromt/data/catalogs/README.rst

 Testing
 -------
 If you want to make catalogs for HydroMT testing purposes, or to update a catalog with new data, we must first ensure that HydroMT can properly read and use your data.
-To do this, we need to test the data with HydroMT in our CI envornment on github.
-DO NOT moddify the `data/catalogs/predefined_catalogs.yml` file to do this.
-The use of this file is deprecated and it is mainained for backwards compatability, but should no longer be used.
+To do this, we need to test the data with HydroMT in our CI environment on github.
+DO NOT modify the `data/catalogs/predefined_catalogs.yml` file to do this.
+The use of this file is deprecated and it is maintained for backwards compatibility, but should no longer be used.

 Testing a new data catalog should be fairly straight forward once it is created.
 The level of testing we require to add new catalogs can varry depending on the size, importance, and popularity of the set.
 In order of importance the tests that should be done are: